neuronsimulator/nrn/docs/hoc/programming/gui/layout.rst

         reference
         to the box is destroyed.

-        If the box is in a :meth:`VBox.dialog` the argument refers to the desired return value of the dialog, 1 means accept, 0 means cancel.
+        If the box is in a :hoc:meth:`VBox.dialog` the argument refers to the desired return value of the dialog, 1 means accept, 0 means cancel.